jscdev909/SpiteAndMalice/README.md

 Initial server configuration is now complete.
 The entered information will be remembered for all subsequent runs of the server.
 To get the initial user setup prompts again, simply delete the config file.

-On the client side, after setting up a python virtual environment, installing pygame-ce and pygame-gui with pip, downloading the repository dependencies and starting the client script (or simply starting the all-in-one client executable from the releases page), you will be presented with the following empty configuration screen:
+On the client side, after setting up a python virtual environment, installing the dependencies listed above and starting the client script (or simply starting the all-in-one client executable from the releases page), you will be presented with the following empty configuration screen:

 <img width="927" height="982" alt="image" src="https://github.com/user-attachments/assets/254cd349-97b9-4030-a3c7-7f96817e4869" />